cboetens/breadcrumb.js/README.md

 ### Options + initialize

 #### Options
-Container -> Add a classname here where you want your breadcrumbs to come.
+Container -> Add a classname here where you want your breadcrumbs to come. <Enter>
 Divider -> How does your divider look like?
-Add it here. cssClass -> Adds a class to your breadcrumbs-list.
+Add it here. <Enter>
+cssClass -> Adds a class to your breadcrumbs-list. <Enter>

 var breadCrumb = new Breadcrumb('breadcrumb', '/', 'breadcrumb-style');
 breadCrumb.init();